DaveThw/davethw.github.io/_posts/2017-03-06-starcloth-light-source.md

 - 1-9: DMX address (note: can therefore only be DMX 1-255), or Program Number
 - 10:  Radio Remote Control enable - leave off for DMX control
-- 11:  Master / Slave - leave off for DMX control, or to be a slave, turn on to be master for non-DMX control (may also need to be on for radio remote control to work..?)
+- 11:  Master / Slave - leave off for DMX control, or to be a slave; turn on to be master for non-DMX control (may also need to be on for radio remote control to work..?)
 - 12:  Not used (described as 'optional' in the manual!)